-The following errata apply to the first hardcover, paperback and electronic editions of The Book, published in 2016 by W. W. Norton.
+The following errata apply to the first hardcover and electronic editions of The Book, published in 2016 by W. W. Norton.
 Factual errors are addressed here, grammatical errors and spelling mistakes are not.

-My thanks go to Fred Schreiber, Lawrence Silver, Richard Swearingen, and Daniel Woolf for pointing out these errors.
+In alphabetical order, my thanks to Christopher M. Mislow, Fred Schreiber, Lawrence Silver, Richard Swearingen, and Daniel Woolf for pointing out the errors given below.

 - Ammonium chloride would not have been used in solution to etch iron, although it was used to make stronger acids suitable for that purpose.

 - Herodotus was Greek, not Roman.
 (Other references to Herodotus made throughout The Book specify this correctly.)

 - In a linguistic sense, Aramaic is Semitic rather than Persian.
 However, some inhabitants of the Persian Empire spoke it or derivatives thereof.

 - Warren G. Harding succeeded Woodrow Wilson as President of the United States on the 4th of March, 1921.
 Both the “Permanent Conference on Printing” and the “Committee on the Simplification of Paper Sizes” were established after that date, and so it would have been the Harding administration, not the Wilson administration, that established them.